Yonaba/strictness/docs/tutorial.md

 **[[⬆]](#TOC)**

-### <a name='sloppyf'>Sloppy functions</a>
+### <a name='unstrictf'>Non-strict functions</a>

-Similarly, `strictness.sloppyf` creates a wrapper function that runs in sloppy mode in its environment.
+Similarly, `strictness.unstrictf` creates a wrapper function that runs in non-strict mode in its environment.
 In other terms, the returned function is allowed to access and assign values in its environments, whether or not this environment is strict.

 ```lua
 local env = strictness.strict()  -- a blank and strict environment for our functions